Tips to reduce stress while traveling

 Before heading to the airport, stock up on nutritious snacks for the flight.
 Good options include protein bars, trail mix, dried fruit, cheese, hardboiled eggs, and carrots.
 This will ensure that your blood sugar never drops.
-Also, carry a reusable water bottle that you can fill up once you go through security.
+Also, carry a reusable water bottle you can fill once you go through security.

 7. Make a list

 Don't rely on your memory when it comes to packing.
 Make a detailed list of everything you need to do and pack before you leave.
 Keep the list by the front door so you can double-check as you head out.